Venezuela - Things to Do in Venezuela in February

 Best Activities in February

-Los Roques Archipelago Beach Days
+Los Roques Archipelago Island-Hopping Tours

-Caracas Mountain Cable Car and Hiking
+Caracas Cable Car and Avila National Park Hiking

 February Events & Festivals